drowe67/codec2/README.md

 # Codec 2 README

-Codec 2 is an open source (LGPL 2.1) low bit rate speech codec: http://rowetel.com/codec2.html
+Codec 2 is an open source (LGPL 2.1) low bit rate speech codec: http://rowetel.com/codec2.html.
+It is written in C99 standard C for compilation by `gcc`.

 Also included: